ghmelika/Deep-Learning/README.md

-# Deep Learning Specialization Programming Assignments on Coursera
+# Deep Learning Specialization on Coursera
 Programming assignments from all courses in the Coursera Deep Learning specialization offered by deeplearning.ai.
 # NOTE:
 The codes uploaded here are meant to be used as a reference in case you get stuck somewhere.